jishi/jishi/index.md

 ## What I'm looking for

-I thrive when I is tasked with challenges involving complex problems, performance requirements (scalability and optimization) and the need for seeing "the big picture".
+I thrive when I'm tasked with challenges involving complex problems, performance requirements (scalability and optimization) and the need for seeing "the big picture".
 I'm mostly useful in an architect and/or lead developer role.
 Even better if the role also requires understanding infrastructure and hosting options, including cost vs velocity gain estimates.

 ## Experience